sheking666/keyboard-codes/README.md

-# keyboard-codes
+# Keyboard Codes
-An application which shows key codes when a key is pressed on a phisical or virtual keyboard.
+An application which shows event key codes when a key is pressed on a phisical or virtual keyboard.